Nasser Hussain says Ben Stokes should return for third Test - but must 'have hard look at himself'

 But Hussain believes Stokes must now show he is the "unassuming" character that he sees while covering English cricket, with that "not the image that has been portrayed" since last September's late-night incident outside a nightclub following an ODI win over Windies.

-"As far as selection goes, Ben is one of the best XI cricketers in the country and has been found innocent in a court of law, although, obviously, [coach] Trevor Bayliss and [captain] Joe Root have to look at Ben mentally," Hussain told Sky Sports News.
+"As far as selection goes, Ben is one of the best XI cricketers in the country and has been found [not guilty] in a court of law, although, obviously, [coach] Trevor Bayliss and [captain] Joe Root have to look at Ben mentally," Hussain told Sky Sports News.

 "I am amazed how well he has coped mentally over the last few months with this hanging over him and as long as they feel he is mentally fit for selection then they should pick him.